 The view from the overlook is stunning and I will admit a bit scary at the same time, as the overlook is 4,200 feet above sea level.

-There are dunes, cliff areas and more from which you can stand on, just please be careful.
+There are dunes, cliff areas and more from which you can stand on, just PLEASE BE CAREFUL.

-Even the 1,000 foot drop didn’t stop our group from trying our favorite yoga poses up on top of a cliff, which made for some incredible photographs.
+Thank goodness I packed my best leggings, because even the 1,000 foot drop didn’t stop our group from trying our favorite yoga poses up on top of a cliff, which made for some incredible photographs.

 - Make sure to bring water with you.
 A collapsible water bottle is one of my best travel essentials because it makes it so easy to stay hydrated on the go.
 Although it isn’t a long hike, the heat and the altitude can get to you, even if its chilly.